 Supporting the implementation of European Higher Education Area reforms

 The European Higher Education Area (EHEA) was launched in 2010 as an integral part of the Bologna Process to ensure greater comparability and coherence between Europe’s higher education systems, and as a means of promoting mutual recognition of qualifications, demonstrating transparency of systems and supporting the mobility of staff and students across higher education in Europe.

-The British Council, working with the UK Higher Education International Unit, as part of a European Commission initiative and with support from the Department for Business Innovation and Skills, has developed a project with a team of UK EHEA experts to support the implementation of EHEA reforms.
+The British Council, working with the UK Higher Education International Unit, as part of a European Commission initiative and with support from the Department for Education, has developed a project with a team of UK EHEA experts to support the implementation of EHEA reforms.
 The project includes a series of workshops on priority areas for the UK.

 The workshops were held across the UK from October 2015 until February 2016 on the following themes:

 - Joint Degrees and Bologna tools;

 - Strategic partnerships, capacity building and student-centred learning.

 As part of the project, a report (1.3MB) by EHEA expert John Reilly was published on the three sets of EHEA workshops.
 The report, useful to universities and colleges, links UK policy initiatives to the EHEA and Bologna Process, and extracts the themes of resources, risk, employability, benefits and competences across the workshops.